Transition Metal Properties |

 1640 |

-- Transition metals have smaller atomic volumes than Group I and II metals because additional electrons are being progressively added to the inner atomic orbitals resulting in stronger attraction to the nucleus.
+This is because transition metals have smaller atomic volumes than Group 1 and 2 metals because additional electrons are being progressively added to the inner atomic orbitals resulting in stronger attraction to the nucleus.

 Transition Metals |